Tethydidae

-Tethydidae is a family of dendronotid nudibranch gastropod mollusks in the superfamily Tritonioidea.
+Tethydidae is a family of dendronotid nudibranch gastropod molluscs in the superfamily Dendronotoidea.

 The original spelling (subfamily) is Tethydia.
 It was placed on the Official List by Opinion 1182 of ICZN (1981: 174), which also ruled that the name should be corrected to Tethydidae (Bouchet & Rocroi, 2005).

 Taxonomy

 This family is within the clade Cladobranchia and has no subfamilies (according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005).

 Genera

 There are two genera within the family Tethydidae: